 What are No Primary Index tables?

-Starting with Teradata Release 13, tables don’t require a Primary Index.
+Starting with Teradata 13, tables can be created without a primary index.

-Hence, the question is: What is the meaning of tables without a primary index, how are they implemented, and how do they fit into the hashing design of Teradata?
+So the question is: What do tables without a primary index mean, how are they implemented and how do they fit into the hashing design of Teradata?

-The rows of a No Primary Index (NOPI) table are distributed randomly across all AMPs.
-No hashing takes place, but rows have to be uniquely identifiable.
-Therefore the ROWID is generated differently than the ROWID of a primary index table:
+The rows of a No Primary Index (NOPI) table are distributed randomly among all AMPs.
+There is no hashing, but rows must be uniquely identifiable.
+Therefore, the ROWID is generated differently than the ROWID of a primary index table:

 Teradata uses the HASHBUCKET of the responsible AMP and adds a uniqueness value.
-The bytes usually occupied by the hash value are used to increase the range for generating “uniqueness” values.
+The bytes that are normally occupied by the hash value are used to increase the range for generating “Uniqueness” values.

-Below is the syntax to create a No Primary Index Table:
+The following is the syntax for creating a No Primary Index Table: